Categories: Technology

 Instagram, which has more than one billion users worldwide, is a platform that allows users to post images and videos that others can then like or comment on.

-And while Instagram users will still be able to view the total number of likes on their own posts, they will need to click through to another page in order to do so.
+And while Instagram users will still be able to view the total number of likes on their own posts, they will need to click through to another page to do so.

 Social media giants have faced increased scrutiny over the impact their platforms can have on users, and there is some research to suggest Instagram can negatively affect the mental health of young people who use it.

-A 2017 study by the Royal Society for Public Health ranked Instagram as the worst social media platform for young people’s mental health in the United Kingdom.
+A 2017 study by the Royal Society for Public Health ranked the platform as the worst social media platform for young people’s mental health in the United Kingdom.

 A 2018 survey of teenagers in the United States by the Pew Research Center found that nearly 40 per cent felt pressure to only share digital content that had garnered a lot of likes or comments.

-Another statement from Instagram as it announced the trial changes for the likes also emphasised they were in response to concerns about the pressures that users felt.
+Another statement from Instagram, as it announced the trial changes for likes, also emphasised that they were in response to concerns about the pressures that users felt.

 The latest measure came just a week after Instagram implemented new features aimed at curbing online bullying using artificial intelligence.